tencent cloud

 $conf->set('group.id', $setting['group_id']);

-// To set the entry service, please get the corresponding service address in the console
+// Set the entry service.
+Obtain the corresponding service address in the console.

 $conf->set('bootstrap.servers', $setting['bootstrap_servers']);

-// Consumer timeout period when the Kafka consumer grouping mechanism is used.
-If the broker does not receive the heartbeat of the consumer within this period,
+// Consumer timeout interval when the Kafka consumer group mechanism is used.
+If the broker does not receive the heartbeat from the consumer within this interval,

-// the consumer will be considered to have failed and the broker will initiate rebalance
+// the consumer is considered to be failed, and the broker initiates the rebalancing process again.

 $conf->set('session.timeout.ms', 10000);

 // Client request timeout period.
-If no response is received after this time elapses, the request will time out and fail
+If no response is received after this period, the request times out and fails.

 $conf->set('request.timeout.ms', 305000);